Sumu09/Sumu09/README.md

-- 🌱 I’m currently learning **C++, and soon I'll dive into JavaScript, I will try my best to develope my coding skill by learning every programming languages**
+- 🌱 I’m currently learning **C++, and soon I'll dive into JavaScript, I will try my best to develope my coding skill by learning every programming languages and tools**

 - 👨‍💻 I’m working on **basic coding projects right now.
 Stay tuned for updates🙂**